 Fax: (08) 9189 8113

-Open 9 am to 4 pm daily.
+In season, open 9 am to 4 pm daily.

 A telephone, shaded seating area, toilets and showers (including those for people with disabilities) are adjacent to the carpark.
 The centre itself contains a display area, theatre and shop, which sells film, cold drinks, ice cream and souvenirs.